 There’s no possible way you will give this to a Dominican and they won’t appreciate it.
 This is perfect for those days short on time when they’d love some Dominican flavor in their food.
 Save some pretty jars and go around spreading the joy of Dominican flavor like a fairy godmother of scrumptiousness.

 I always have kraft paper at home, they are one of my favorite ways of wrapping things (the dark kraft paper is reused from store bags, but don’t tell anyone).
-I used a gold sharpie to draw asterisks (the lousy drawer’s star) on the paper, then made baubles with bits of colorful papers from my scrap stash, some washi tape, pretty cotton string, and there you have it.
+I used a gold sharpie to draw asterisks (the lousy drawer’s star) on the paper, then made baubles with bits of colorful papers from my scrap stash, some washi tape (Amazon affiliate link), pretty cotton string, and there you have it.
 Easy peasy.

 So, any other ideas for edible gifts?
 I’d love to hear them!